Nicolas Chamussy, executive vice president , Space Systems, Airbus Group. Photo credit: Airbus

 In the volume of investment, it was a good result.

 I was also surprised, positively, by the ARTES [telecommunications research] subscriptions by both France and Britain.
-If you look at the French commitment it was around 200 million euros, and for the UK, you have 170 on Core Competitiveness and then 60 on IAP.
+If you look at the French commitment it was around 200 million euros, and for the UK, you have 170 million on Core Competitiveness and then 60 million on IAP.
 UK is clearly the biggest subscriber to the ARTES program.

 We see this is as very positive.